JulianKlug/stroke-receptive-fields/README.md

 1. skull_strip/skull_strip_wrapper.py : batch skull strip native CTs of multiple patients and segment CSF
 2. matlab/perfCT_coregistration_wrapper.m : coregister perfusion CT to betted native CT
 3. matlab/perfCT_normalisation_wrapper.m : normalise perfusion CT and native CT to CT_MNI

+(Angio-CT):
+If Angio-CTs are used, the head has to be extracted from the half-body image, after which the skull has to be stripped from the image.
+Finally vessels are extracted.

+Angio Sequence used is Angio_CT_075_Bv40 as the contrast between contrast agent and brain matter is greater

+0. Follow all Pre steps with the include_angio setting set to True (organise.py)
+1. Do the skull_strip step mentioned above for the rest of the CT --> CSF segmentation

+2. angio_ct_extraction/brain_extract_wrapper.py : center FOV on head and extract brain only (applies the priorly obtained CSF mask)
+3. angio_ct_extraction/vx_segmentation/wrapper_vx_extraction.py: extract only brain_vessels

+4. Do all the rest of CT processing from step 2 on with the with_angio option for the normalisation (see above)

 MRI :